On the emergence of quantum memory in non-Markovian dynamics

-\textit{Composite dynamics.}---Now we combine the system-ancilla and the ancilla-ancilla interactions, given by Eqs.~(\ref{eq:pswap}) and (\ref{eq:cswap}), respectively.
-Thus, we define the composite map $\Phi:=\mathcal{C}\circ\mathcal{U}$, which at every timestep $t=k\tau$ (of fixed duration $\tau$) executes two operations.
+Now we combine the system-ancilla (Eq. (\ref{eq:pswap})) and the ancilla-ancilla interactions (Eqs. (\ref{eq:cswap}, \ref{eq:ancillamap}), respectively) for the two schemes.
+Thus, we define the respective composite maps $\Phi:=\mathcal{C}\circ\mathcal{U}$ and $\Lambda:=\mathcal{A}\circ\mathcal{U}$.
+For the first scheme, at every timestep $t=k\tau$ (of fixed duration $\tau$) two operations are executed.
 For example, at $k=1$ we first apply the partial-\texttt{SWAP} between $S$ and $\xi^{(1)}$, followed by the controlled-\texttt{SWAP} between the next two qubits $\xi^{(2)}$ and $\xi^{(3)}$, with $\xi^{(1)}$ (as in Eq. (\ref{eq:control})) now serving as a control qubit.
 At $k=2$, $S$ interacts with $\xi^{(3)}$ and so on.
-To formally construct $\Phi$, let $\varphi_{S+R}^{(0)} := \rho_{S}^{(0)}\otimes\xi^{\otimes(N)}$ denote the initial state of the whole system.\\
+Likewise for the second scheme: while at $k=1$ the first operation is identical, the second operation, given by Eq. (\ref{eq:ancillamap}), is applied between $\xi^{(1)}$ and $\xi^{(2)}$.
+The protocol continues by mere iteration, where at $k=2$, $S$ interacts with $\xi^{(2)}$.
+To formally construct $\Phi$ and $\Lambda$, let $\varphi_{S+R}^{(0)} := \rho_{S}^{(0)}\otimes\xi^{\otimes(N)}$ denote the initial state of the whole system.\\